 Tips to Crack Reasoning Questions

-- Read reasoning questions carefully.
-More often than not, the answer to the question is hidden in plain sight but the barrier of jargon and sentences leads you in a different direction.
-In order to not regret wasting precious time on petty calculations, read the every questions meticulously and then answer it.
+• Read the logical reasoning ability questions carefully.
+The answer to the question is often hidden in plain sight, but the barrier of jargon and sentences leads you in a different direction.
+In order to not regret wasting precious time on petty calculations, read every question meticulously and then answer it.

-- Do not use your prior information or knowledge.
-Reasoning questions on syllogism, word problems are not accurately based on real-life situations often make assumptions.
-So, answer reasoning questions on the information mentioned and not anything else.
+• Do not use your prior information or knowledge.
+Reasoning questions on syllogism and word problems are not accurately based on real-life situations and often make assumptions.
+So, answer logic reasoning ability questions on the information mentioned and not anything else.

-- Terminologies & Triggers.
+• Terminologies & Triggers.
 One out of five questions may contain a few terminologies or triggers, prior knowledge of which helps you in getting to your answers quickly.
-These types of reasoning questions include ‘should be’ or ‘must be’ and sports, finance, basic science, amongst others.
+These types of reasoning questions include ‘should be’ or ‘must be’ and sports, finance, and basic science, amongst others.

 Related Articles: